vesta-power-model/vesta/README.md

     vesta
 ```

-If you are trying to reproduce the experiments from the github repo, you will need to get the benchmark jars before building the Docker image, which can be done with `bash setup_benchmarks.sh`.
+NOTE: If you are trying to reproduce the experiments from the github repo, you will need to get the benchmark jars before building the Docker image, which can be done with `bash setup_benchmarks.sh`.

+Once inside the image, you can use `vesta/scripts/my_fibonacci.sh` as a smoke test to confirm that you will be able to collect all the necessary data.

-## Running from Source
+# Running from Source

 You can also reproduce our experiments directly from this repository.
 Our experiments were run on the following system: